Kwame Nkrumah: Convention People's Party

 Beginning in April 1949, there was considerable pressure on Nkrumah from his supporters to leave the UGCC and form his own party.
 On 12 June 1949, he announced the formation of the Convention People's Party (CPP), with the word "convention" chosen, according to Nkrumah, "to carry the masses with us".
 There were attempts to heal the breach with the UGCC; at one July meeting, it was agreed to reinstate Nkrumah as secretary and disband the CPP.
 But Nkrumah's supporters would not have it, and persuaded him to refuse the offer and remain at their head.

 The CPP adopted the red cockerel as its symbol – a familiar icon for local ethnic groups, and a symbol of leadership, alertness, and masculinity.
 Party symbols and colours (red, white, and green) appeared on clothing, flags, vehicles and houses.
 CPP operatives drove red-white-and-green vans across the country, playing music and rallying public support for the party and especially for Nkrumah.
 These efforts were wildly successful, especially because previous political efforts in the Gold Coast had focused exclusively on the urban intelligentsia.

-The British convened a selected commission of middle-class Africans, including all of the Big Six except Nkrumah, to draft a new constitution that would give Ghana more self-government.
+The British convened a selected commission of middle-class Africans, including all of the Big Six except Nkrumah, to draft a new constitution that would give the Gold Coast more self-government.
 Nkrumah saw, even before the commission reported, that its recommendations would fall short of full dominion status, and began to organize a Positive Action campaign.
 Nkrumah demanded a constituent assembly to write a constitution.
-When the governor, Charles Arden-Clarke, would not commit to this, Nkrumah called for Positive Action, with the unions beginning a general strike to begin on 8 January 1950.
+When the governor, Charles Arden-Clarke, would not commit to this, Nkrumah called for positive action, with the unions beginning a general strike to begin on 8 January 1950.
 The strike quickly led to violence, and Nkrumah and other CPP leaders were arrested on 22 January, and the Evening News was banned.
 Nkrumah was sentenced to a total of three years in prison, and he was incarcerated with common criminals in Accra's Fort James.